Jefferies lifts Enbridge Inc [ENB] price estimate. Who else is bullish?

 Sponsored

-The market cap for the stock reached $70.08 billion, with 2.12 billion shares outstanding and 2.12 billion shares in the current float.
-Compared to the average trading volume of 5.55M shares, ENB stock reached a trading volume of 8641845 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ENB stock reached $74.10 billion, with 2.12 billion shares outstanding and 2.12 billion shares in the current float.
+Compared to the average trading volume of 5.64M shares, ENB reached a trading volume of 9930291 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Jefferies have made an estimate for Enbridge Inc shares, keeping their opinion on the stock as Buy, with their previous recommendation back on February 27, 2024.
 While these analysts kept the previous recommendation, Stifel raised their target price to Hold.
 The new note on the price target was released on January 18, 2024, representing the official price target for Enbridge Inc stock.

-Enbridge Inc [ENB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.65.
-With this latest performance, ENB shares dropped by -7.18% in over the last four-week period, additionally plugging by 0.73% over the last 6 months – not to mention a drop of -17.66% in the past year of trading.
+Enbridge Inc [ENB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.99.
+With this latest performance, ENB shares dropped by -3.41% in over the last four-week period, additionally plugging by 8.33% over the last 6 months – not to mention a drop of -12.32% in the past year of trading.

 Enbridge Inc’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.74 and a Current Ratio set at 0.83.